US economy surges to 4.1 percent growth rate in Q2

 Another factor that bolstered the second quarter was a rush by exporters of soybeans and other products to get their shipments to other countries before retaliatory tariffs in response to Trump's get-tough trade policies took effect.
 Exports rose at a 9.3 percent rate in the second quarter, while imports grew at a tiny 0.5 percent rate.

-The narrowing trade deficit added a full percentage-point to growth in the second quarter, though economists are concerned that a full-blown trade war between the United States and China, the world's two biggest economies, will hurt growth going forward.
+The narrowing trade deficit added a full percentage-point to growth in the second quarter, though economists are concerned that a full-blown trade war between the United States and China, the world' s two biggest economies, will hurt growth going forward.

 Business investment grew at a solid 7.3 percent rate in the second quarter.
 Government spending also posted a solid gain, rising at a 2.1 percent rate.
 The result was boosted by a budget deal at the beginning of this year that added billions to defense and domestic spending.
 But housing, which has struggled this year, shrank at a 1.1 percent rate after an even bigger 3.4 percent decline in the first quarter.